arsfeshchenko/Matisse/README.md

 # Painter

-Change color fill of the layer with shortcuts.
+Change color of the layer with shortcuts.

 Color | Shortcut
 ------------ | -------------